opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

                           module-config-override:
                           #module-config overrides

+**Note:**
 The “module-config-name” and “module-config-version” should be same as the name of plugin configuration file.

 The “module-config-override” is used to configure the plugin by overrriding the corresponding keys in the plugin config yaml file present in ~/fuel/deploy/config/plugins/.

+``(iv).  “dea-override-config” Module``
-``(iv).
-To configure the HA/No-Ha mode, network segmentation types and role to node assignments, use the “dea-override-config” key.``
+To configure the HA/No-HA mode, network segmentation types and role to node assignments, use the “dea-override-config” key.

 .. code:: bash